davidhund/Contract/Contract.md

 transparant en eerlijk zijn over vertragingen.
 Vertragingen kunnen en zullen optreden, het is aan ons om deze zo goed mogelijk af te handelen.

-Deadlines for The Work shall be agreed in separate correspondence, and I shall do everything within my power to stick to them.
-In the unfortunate event that either party cannot meet a deadline, it is important that we remain completely transparent and honest about any delays or hold ups.
-Delays can, will, and do happen, it is how we handle them that matters.

 ## Copyright and ownership